vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 captcha: Stop spam on web signup and web anonymous story submission.

+cck: Add custom fields to nodes.

+ctools: APIs and tools used by Panels and other modules.

 coder: Debugging and dev and staging servers.

 colorpicker: Let group admins customize their group header color.

 devel: Debugging and dev and staging servers.

+exif: Reads metadata, such as location, from images.

 diff: Helps with feature development and deployment.

+drush: Command line and shell scripting interface.

 features: Packages up drupal config for easier management of dev/production servers.